December Recipe: Green Curry with Vermont Vegetables

 The 2018 Middle School King Street Center Team accepting their Mise en Place award.

 December's recipe challenge has officially closed, but this dish is always a healthy, delicious meal option.
+Find our current recipe challenge on our homepage.
+Sign up for the Cooking Club mailing list to get the monthly recipe announcement in your inbox.

 Congratulations to the winning youth chefs: Beatrice G., Emilie & Lily B., Layla F., Thomas S., and August S.!